gabeorosan/pa-project/public/README.md

-Also on the filter bar you will find the delete button and a download button, which generates a semicolon & newline-delimited (semicolon for separating coordinates, newline for points) text file with the data used to generate the graph (varies by the graph, but for example the scatter plot gives you 'x-coordinate;y-coordinate;value;id' on each line correspinding to one point).
+Also on the filter bar you will find the delete button and a download button, which generates a semicolon & newline-delimited (semicolon for separating coordinates, newline for points) text file with the data used to generate the graph (varies by the graph, but for example the scatter plot gives you 'x-coordinate;y-coordinate;value;id' on each line corresponding to one point).

 ## Fields

-What follows is a detailed description of all of the data fields.
+What follows is a detailed description of all of the data fields, each starting with a bullet point.
 They are grouped into three categories:
 [ViperDB](https://viperdb.org/) data,
 [RCSB](https://www.rcsb.org/) data, [SCOP](https://scop.mrc-lmb.cam.ac.uk/) fold data, and generated data